Rise & Glide – 7 Least Crowded Ski Resorts in North America

 Image Appears Courtesy: Kicking Horse Resort – Photo by: Jay Dash Photography

 The Powder Highway in Canada is truly heaven for skiers & snowboarders.
 The amount of cat, heli, and lift-accessed skiing operations available to you is just staggering.
 For those on the Epic Pass, Kicking Horse should be on your to do list now before the secret gets out.
 Just on facts alone, the ski resort has 4,314 vertical feet of butt-puckering terrain.
-Over 3,486 acres of skiable terrain.
-5 alpine bowls and typically gets the light dry powder that we all love.
+5 alpine bowls that fill in with the light dry powder that we all love.
 Definitely a great option if you feel like hitting a ski area outside of your local haunts.

 Saddleback